 Description

-Bible Atlas with over 700 PDF maps
+Bible Atlas with about 1,000 PDF maps

-“Comprehensive Bible Atlas over 700 PDF maps” is the Big Fish in the pond.
-It’s one massive collection of ALL the Casual English Bible maps in one HUGE folder.
-We optimize it for use in phones and tablets.
-But the full res, not optimized, is now approaching 1 GB of Bible maps.
+\”Comprehensive Bible Atlas 1,000 PDF maps\” is the Big Fish in the pond.
+It\’s one massive collection of ALL the Casual English Bible maps in one HUGE folder, with more than 1,200 pages.
+We optimize it for use in phones and tablets (over 150 MB).
+But the full res, not optimized, is now:

 Bible Atlas Preview